 - The intensity of your dog’s grooming needs: There’s a big difference between occasional brushing and all-over haircuts.
 Many dog parents are happy to perform small touch-ups but leave larger undertakings to the pros.

-- Your comfort using different dog grooming tools: Most people can quickly learn how to trim their puppy’s nails, clean his ears, and complete other standard tasks.
+- Your comfort using different dog grooming tools: Most people can quickly learn how to trim their pup’s nails, clean his ears, and complete other standard tasks.
 But there’s no shame if you don’t feel comfortable grooming your dog by yourself.
 Professionals exist for a reason!

 - The amount of time you have available to groom your dog: Life gets busy, especially when puppies are involved.

 - How easy it is to find professional groomers in your area: Depending on where you live, you might be pushed to tackle more grooming tasks yourself.